-In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the user is informed of the following:
+In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 1. Who is the Data Controller for the processing of the personal data?